Maskinongé River: Geology

 The upstream section of the Sainte-Ursule Falls is part of the Laurentides, a section of the Canadian Shield.
 The latter formed a billion years ago and was probably as high as the Himalayas.
 A slow erosion process has brought it back to its current level.
 The downstream section is part of the St. Lawrence Platform.

 Population

 The basin was inhabited by a unit of 14,000 people in 2006.
-The largest urban agglomeration in the basin is the town of Saint-Gabriel, which is located on the shore of the Lac Maskinongé.
+The largest urban agglomeration in the basin is the town of Saint-Gabriel, which is located on the shore of Lake Maskinongé.

 Natural environment

-We find 52 species of fish.
-The main sporting species are the Salvelinus fontinalis (Salvelinus fontinalis), Salvelinus namaycush (Salvelinus namaycush) (Salvelinus namaycush) and the muskellunge (fish) (Esox masquinongy).
+Over forty species of fish are found in the Maskinongé River and its tributaries.
+The main sporting species are the brook trout (Salvelinus fontinalis) and the muskellunge (fish) (Esox masquinongy).
 There are also the red knight (Moxostoma macrolepidotum), Ambloplites rupestris, brown trout (Salmo trutta), Semotilus corporalis, Perca flavescens, the horned mule, 'Semotilus atromaculatus', black sucker (Catostomus commersonii) and brown bullhead (Ameiurus nebulosus).

-The basin is frequented by birds.